shintakezou/miscellanea/assorted_tools/README.md

 -----------

-Wikileaks allows to read emails through the web and to show also the "Raw Email".
+Wikileaks allows to read emails through the web and to show also the "Raw Email" tab.
 This tool tries to extract the *raw email* from the web page, and also attachments or other things which can be extracted by [extractmime.py](extractmime.py), once the *raw email* message has been saved.

 Sometimes it seems like the *raw email* isn't available.
 Then you will get a folder with empty files, except for the dump of the data `wget` gets.
+I clean up later with

+    find . -type f -size 0 -delete